 In the rare circumstance that this happens, we would only take a motorcycle accident claim to court if you instructed us to do so.

-• In Queensland, you can make a motorcycle injury claim without the support of experienced motorcycle accident lawyers.
+In Queensland, you can make a motorcycle injury claim without the support of experienced motorcycle accident lawyers.
+In this circumstance, you would be negotiating a compensation payout with the CTP insurer of the at-fault party.

 Motor vehicle accident lawyers regularly negotiate settlements with QLD third-party insurance companies, and they know their techniques for minimising liability.